dewarian/functional-programming-1/README.md

 * Bevinden boeken van een specifieke auteur zich vaker op een bepaalde locatie, dan andere locaties en is dit in verband met het jaar van uitgave?
     * Zijn deze boeken ook gesorteerd op geslacht?

+#### Day 4 | 1 November 2018

+**Roadmap**

+1. Find out how facets work.
+2. Sort through the data to find if all variables are accessable.
+    a.
+Make sure to only get all the books in the Api.
+    b.
+All the books need to be in dutch.
+    c.
+Find all the authors.
+    d.
+Find the different publishers.
+    e.
+Sort through all the publication years of these authors.
+    f.
+Is there a connection with events?
+    g.
+Use another Api with the most popular male and female firstnames.
+3. Try to use more keySearch words, to make the results more clearer.
+4. Store results in a New Object